Naiina/clip_caption/README.md

 ## Description
-We replaced GPT2 by Blomm to get a multilanguage captioning we used the WIT dataset
+We replaced GPT2 by Bloom to get a multilanguage captioning network we used the WIT dataset